Five Plants That Improve Indoor Air Quality

 Five Houseplants that Improve Indoor Health

 The ficus is a tree in its native lands of southeast Asia and parts of Australia.
 When it grows indoors, it’s a hardy plant that can eventually reach 10 feet.
-Grow this low-maintenance beauty in bright, indirect light, and allow the soil to dry out between waterings.
+Grow this low-maintenance beauty in bright, indirect light, and allow the soil to dry out between watering.

 When the temps are well above freezing, this houseplant can also be taken outside to spruce up your porch or patio.